 Consult an electrician or electrical company about changing your outlets and fixtures to handle higher wattage requirements.
 You may want to consider replacing them with newer and higher-wattage variants.
 It’s also a good idea to install surge protectors and other safety devices for your electrical system.

-These things may incur higher costs, but at least you’re absolutely sure that your home is safe from accidental fires caused by overlamping.
+These things may incur higher costs.
+At least you’re sure that your home is safe from accidental fires caused by overlamping.

 Have you electrical system assessed for potential overlamping issues?
 Do you have other electricity-related concerns?

 Call us at Wire Craft Electric, so that you can rest assured that your home is electrically safe.